Accredited 12-Week Complete Nail Technology Qualification (In-person)

 Product Application

--Application of gel, leaving a perfectly smooth and straight line around the edges.
+-Application of BIAB leaving a perfectly smooth and straight line around the edges.

 -Application of cover-pink gel